linkarzu/linkarzu.github.io/_tabs/about.md

 - No political, religious, or adult content.
 - Ad placement and scheduling are decided by me.
 Except for interview long form videos
-- Multiple ads can be placed in the same video.
+- Multiple ads from multiple people can be placed in the same video (only if necessary)
 - Once published, ads can’t be changed or removed.
 - Refunds are not available after the ad is recorded.
-- Memberships renew monthly through YouTube and can be canceled anytime before the next billing cycle.
+- Memberships renew monthly, but can be canceled anytime before the next billing cycle.

 ## I'm confused, is there more than 1 podcast?